lutzky/dockprom/README.md

 You can view and silence notifications by accessing `http://<host-ip>:9093`.

-The notification receivers can be configured in [alertmanager/config.yml](https://github.com/stefanprodan/dockprom/blob/master/alertmanager/config.yml) file.
+The notification receivers can be configured in `alertmanager/config.yml`, see [example](alertmanager/config.yml.example).

 To receive alerts via Slack you need to make a custom integration by choose ***incoming web hooks*** in your Slack team app page.
 You can find more details on setting up Slack integration [here](http://www.robustperception.io/using-slack-with-the-alertmanager/).